 - 40% tax on gross annual income above £50,270.

-Benefits in Kind -further details on what is BiK and how does it work
+Benefits in Kind further details including what is BiK and how does it work

 As mentioned earlier the BiK is taxable on the employee and the employer.
 Important to highlight, as a contractor, the employee is you and the employer is your company.
 Besides the tax payable by the employee, your company will pay HMRC a National Insurance contributions charge.
-Please note, this is calculated at 15.05% upon the value of the benefit.
+Basically, this is calculated at 13.8% (14.53% in 2022/23) upon the value of the benefit.
 Furthermore, the NI charge is called Class 1A NIC.

 In addition to the BiK being referred to as perks, it can also be known as `fringe benefits’ of a job.
-Key to note, in both cases a `benefit’ is received by the employee from the employer.
+Certainly, in both cases a `benefit’ is received by the employee from the employer.
 Therefore, this will be taxable upon both the employer and employee.

 To summarise, if you receive any form of payment from your company that in turn benefits you on a personal level and this is not `wholly, exclusively, and necessary’ for your business, it is likely that you will have received a BiK.
 In conclusion, the BiK is taxable to prevent you from replacing your salary with another type of benefit.